saivivek7495/Predicting-Customer-Churn_Neural-Networks_Deep-Learning/README.md

 Data Description
-Data presented contains attributes related to users’ information, the usage plans, charges billed, payment method etc, and the target column of interest is if the user has churned out or not.
+Data presented contains attributes related to users’ information, the usage plans, charges billed, payment method etc, and the target column of interest is if the user has churned out or not.
 The task is to build a predictive model that can predict user ratings with reasonably good accuracy and sensitivity.

  Approach/Strategy -
 i.
 Load the data and understand it; You will observe that its predictors